-Article I — Name, Principal Office; Other Offices:
+ARTICLE I — Name, Principal Office; Other Offices:

 Section 1.Name/Non-Profit Incorporation.
 This organization shall be called the Project Management Institute, Baltimore Chapter (hereinafter “the Baltimore Chapter”).
-This organization is a CHAPTER chartered by the Project Management Institute, Inc. (hereinafter “PMI®”) and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of THE STATE OF MARYLAND, ALL Components formed within the United States must be incorporated as 501(c) (6) organization.
+This organization is a CHAPTER chartered by the Project Management Institute, Inc. (hereinafter “PMI®”) and separately incorporated as a non-profit, tax exempt corporation (or equivalent) organized under the laws of THE STATE OF MARYLAND, ALL Chapters formed within the United States must be incorporated as 501(c) (6) organization.

 Section 2.The Baltimore Chapter shall meet all legal requirements in the jurisdiction(s) in which the Baltimore Chapter conducts business or is incorporated/registered.

 Section 3.Principal Office; Other Offices.
-The principal office of the Baltimore Chapter shall be located in Baltimore, MD.
-The Baltimore Chapter may have other offices such as Branch offices as designated by the Baltimore Chapter Board of Directors
+The principal office of the Baltimore Chapter shall be located in the greater Baltimore, Maryland area.
+The Baltimore Chapter may have other offices such as Branch offices as designated by the Baltimore Chapter Board of Directors.

-Article II — Relationship to PMI:
+ARTICLE II — Relationship to PMI:

 Section 1.The Baltimore Chapter is responsible to the duly elected PMI® Board of Directors and is subject to all PMI® policies, procedures, rules and directives lawfully adopted.

-Section 2.The bylaws of the Baltimore Chapter may not conflict with the current PMI’s Bylaws and all policies, procedures, rules or directives established or authorized by PMI as well as with the Baltimore Chapter’s Charter with PMI and shall be reviewed every three years.
+Section 2.The Bylaws of the Baltimore Chapter may not conflict with the current PMI’s Bylaws and all policies, procedures, rules or directives established or authorized by PMI as well as with the Baltimore Chapter’s Charter with PMI and shall be reviewed every three years.

 Section 3.The terms of the Charter executed between the Baltimore Chapter and PMI®, including all restrictions and prohibitions, shall take precedence over these Bylaws and other authority granted hereunder and in the event of a conflict between the terms of the Charter and the terms of these Bylaws, the Baltimore Chapter shall be governed by and adhere to the terms of the Charter.

-Article III — Purpose and Limitations of the Baltimore Chapter:
+ARTICLE III — Purpose and Limitations of the Baltimore Chapter:

 Section 1.
-Purpose of the Baltimore Chapter.
+Purpose of the Baltimore Chapter

 Section 2.
 Limitations of the Baltimore Chapter.